High-dimensional Bayesian filtering through deep density approximation: The filtering problem

 where $f_{\mathrm{log}}$ is defined, for $x\in\R^d$, $u\in\R$, and $w\in\R^d$, by

-\end{theorem} We note two things about \eqref{eq: log FP-prediction}--\eqref{eq: log FP-update}.
-The first and most important remark is that the log equation can also be written in terms of the generator $A$, which means it is a type of Kolmogorov equation.
+\end{theorem} We note two aspects about \eqref{eq: log FP-prediction}--\eqref{eq: log FP-update}.
+The first and most important one is that the log-equation is also written in terms of the generator $A$, which means it is a type of nonlinear Kolmogorov backward equation.
 This makes both the deep splitting and the deep BSDE methods applicable.
 Secondly, the first order term $f_{\text{log}}$ is now independent of its second argument and nonlinear in its third argument.

-In the next section we introduce approximations to the filtering problem, two of which directly aims to approximate the Fokker--Planck equations, and others by directly modeling the posterior distributions.
+This formulation also has an important practical implication: approximating the solution in terms of the log-density naturally leads to positivity-preserving density approximations when the filter is reconstructed by exponentiation.
+In the next section, we introduce numerical approximation schemes for both the density and log-density formulations.